TaceoLabs/co-snarks/co-noir/co-noir/Readme.md

 - `Nargo.toml`: Similar to Cargo.toml, just for Noir projects.
 - `Prover.toml`: The inputs for the main function in `src/main.nr` used in proof generation.

-To create the circuit file used in Co-Noir, one needs to install Nargo following the instructions in [https://noir-lang.org/docs/getting_started/installation/](https://noir-lang.org/docs/getting_started/installation/)
+To create the circuit file used in Co-Noir, one needs to install Nargo following the instructions in [https://noir-lang.org/docs/getting_started/installation/](https://noir-lang.org/docs/getting_started/installation/).
+Our prover is compatible with Nargo version 0.33.0.
 Then you can just execute the following command:

 ```bash